 Bulldogs first came to the Americas in the early 17th century.
-These early bulldogs were prized for their strength, speed and stamina and were often matched against larger, heavier opponents (bears, buffaloes, bulls) in baiting matches.
+These early bulldogs were prized for their strength, speed, and stamina and were often matched against larger, heavier opponents (bears, buffaloes, bulls) in baiting matches.
 Fighting bulldogs often bore colorful nicknames like “Mack the Masher” and “Bud the Bruiser,” building up reputations and fan followings that were all their own.
-Around this same time, early bulldogs also became a staple on the plantations of the Old South, where their job duties included herding farmyard hogs, steers, bulls and other resistant livestock as well as protecting the same from wild predators and human poachers.
+Around this same time, early bulldogs also became a staple on the plantations of the Old South, where their job duties included herding farmyard hogs, steers, bulls, and other resistant livestock as well as protecting the same from wild predators and human poachers.

 Interestingly, the dog that is today known as the “American bulldog” had to wait quite a long time to get its formal permanent name.
-Known at first as the English White (or, alternately, the White English) for its white color, or in some areas as the Alabama, after its state of origin, the bulldog didn’t actually become the bulldog until as late as the 1980’s.
+Known at first as the English White (or, alternately, the White English) for its white color, or in some areas as Alabama, after its state of origin, the bulldog didn’t actually become the bulldog until as late as the 1980s.
 And when the name “bulldog” finally did stick, it didn’t even have anything to do with how the dog looked, but rather with its dogged work ethic herding bulls!

 Bulldogs were the hardest working members of the farm and ranch, catching and restraining even the roughest, toughest steers and big Brahma bulls so their owners could brand and examine them.
-Bulldogs were also enlisted as personal protection dogs starting around this time because they were fierce enough to fight off feral dogs, wild boar, wolves, coyotes, hyenas, bears and even humans up to no good as needed.
+Bulldogs were also enlisted as personal protection dogs starting around this time because they were fierce enough to fight off feral dogs, wild boar, wolves, coyotes, hyenas, bears, and even humans up to no good as needed.

 Today’s Modern “American Bulldog”

-Today’s modern bulldog hails from one of four distinct strains, with each strain having descendants that reach all the way back to the original 17th century bulldogs.
+Today’s modern bulldog hails from one of four distinct strains, with each strain having descendants that reach all the way back to the original 17th-century bulldogs.
 Each of these four strains first originated in the deep south from Alabama to Georgia.
-The four strains are named Scott, Bailey, Johnson and Williamson.
+The four strains are named Scott, Bailey, Johnson, and Williamson.

 Today’s modern American Bulldog ranges in size from medium to large and continues to exhibit the assertive personality traits and powerful upper body strength that characterized the earliest bulldogs.
 In fact, these traits have made the American bulldog the number one choice for trained protection dogs in homes and businesses today.

-Whereas once these traits were invaluable for protecting the family plantation, farm or ranch from interlopers (animal and human), today these same traits are equally sought after for protection in crime-ridden inner city neighborhoods, suburban communities and also more rural areas.
+Whereas once these traits were invaluable for protecting the family plantation, farm, or ranch from interlopers (animal and human), today these same traits are equally sought after for protection in crime-ridden inner-city neighborhoods, suburban communities, and also more rural areas.

-While only a handful of modern American bulldogs today still engage in their original roles of herding and guarding livestock, participating in game matches, protecting against wild animal predators and similar duties, the bulldog as a breed has retained all of its natural abilities to successfully perform these tasks.
-Remnants of these early roles are easily seen in today’s modern bulldogs who are working as trained protection dogs in cities, suburbs and rural areas.
+While only a handful of modern American bulldogs today still engage in their original roles of herding and guarding livestock, participating in game matches, protecting against wild animal predators, and similar duties, the bulldog as a breed has retained all of its natural abilities to successfully perform these tasks.
+Remnants of these early roles are easily seen in today’s modern bulldogs who are working as trained protection dogs in cities, suburbs, and rural areas.
 Today’s bulldogs exhibit the same calm, cool, take-charge demeanor and intelligence that their early relatives did, which ensures that their popularity continues to grow.

 Responsible Bulldog Ownership

 Because of the American bulldog’s strong, intelligent and independent personality, early introduction to obedience and socialization training is a must for everyone’s safety.
 Bulldogs need the structure of knowing what is “right” and what is “wrong” if they are to become protection dogs in modern society.
-Without attention to this critical lessons, a bulldog runs the risk of being deemed a danger and a menace rather than a protective influence to people and property.
+Without attention to these critical lessons, a bulldog runs the risk of being deemed a danger and a menace rather than a protective influence on people and property.